 GITT 2.0 aims to improve patient/caregiver-centered outcomes, healthcare costs, and overall population health by promoting interprofessional teams in practice-academic collaboratives.
 Program.
 Building upon the original GITT (Geriatric Interdisciplinary Team Training), GITT 2.0 is an online toolkit that provides the template and tools to embed interprofessional practice in the care of older adults while focusing on quality initiatives in academic and/or healthcare organizations.
-GITT 2.0 draws upon experiences from an academic-practice program implemented in Fall 2013 as part of a 3-year HRSA grant (HRSA grant #UD7HP26049) by the Hartford Institute for Geriatric Nursing with teams of nurse practitioner, pharmacists, and social workers targeting medication adherence among older transitional care homebound patients.
+GITT 2.0 draws upon experiences from an academic-practice program funded by a HRSA grant and implemented by the Hartford Institute for Geriatric Nursing with teams of nurse practitioner, pharmacists, and social workers targeting medication adherence among older transitional care homebound patients.

 GITT 2.0 has been designed to be fluid and malleable, and its core components are adaptable to any environment and mix of professionals.
 It can be applied to any number or types of professionals, and can resonate with undergraduate and graduate student populations.